AshokPrjapati/AshokPrjapati/README.md

 - I'm skilled at **MERN** based web app development, alongside upskilling my **data structure and algorithms** knowledge.
 - Highly passionate about **building web applications**.
 - Interested in **exploring new technologies** with curious mind.
-- Able to to write **clean and efficient code**.
-- Looking forward to taking up a challenging and responsible role within an organization as a **full-stack web developer**.

 <!-- - Checkout my [resume]() -->